wimh966/QDrop/README.md

 QDrop is a simple yet effective approach, which randomly drops the quantization of activations during reconstruction to pursue flatter model on both calibration and test data.
 QDrop is easy to implement for various neural networks including CNNs and Transformers, and plug-and-play with little additional computational complexity.

-Experiments on various tasks include computer vision (image classification, object detection) and natural language processing (text classification and question answering) .

 ## Integrated into MQBench
 Our method has been integrated into quantization benchmark [MQBench](https://github.com/ModelTC/MQBench).
-And the docs can be found here <http://mqbench.tech/assets/docs/html/>
+And the docs can be found here <https://mqbench.readthedocs.io/en/latest/>.

+**Moreover, obeying the design style of quantization structure in MQBench, we also implement another form of QDrop in branch "qdrop".
+You can use any branch you like.
+Details seen in the readme in branch "qdrop"**

 ## Usage